kilofox/kohana/modules/database/guide/database/results.md

 ### Select - `as_object()` and `as_assoc()`

 When iterating over a result set, the default type will be an associative array with the column names or aliases as the keys.
 As an option, before calling `execute()`, you can specify to return the result rows as an object by using the `as_object()` method.
-The `as_object()` method takes one parameter, the name of the class of your choice, but will default to TRUE which uses the `stdClass`.
+The `as_object()` method takes one parameter, the name of the class of your choice, but will default to true which uses the `stdClass`.
 Here is the example again using `stdClass`.

 	$results = DB::select()
 		->from('users')